We use cookies to make your experience better. Learn more about how and why.

 • drop a note into your next quarterly “relationship check” list

-If you’re building a lightweight moves management approach, our guide for small teams is built around this exact idea: keep the process simple enough that you actually do it.
+If you’re building a lightweight moves management approach, our guide for growing fundraising teams is built around this exact idea: keep the process simple enough that you actually do it.

 A simple weekly routine that makes Google Alerts sustainable